RealityETH/subjectivocracy/whitepaper.md

 Transactions are modelled as a credit or debit at a particular fork point.
 A transaction is only permitted if the account sending it has sufficient credit working back up the chain from the fork point towards the root.
 Credits and debits can only be added either at the tip of the tree (like a conventional blockchain system) or at a lower level than the last transaction added by the payer.
 This restriction allows us to verify that a user has a sufficient balance to make any given payment without considering any credit or debit except the ones from which is directly descended, making gas costs bounded and predictable.

+# Conclusion

+By leveraging subjectivocracy we can create a decentralized arbitration layer that can be used in combination with a system executing code-as-law.
+This allows contracts to opt into a system of human judgementthat shares some of the security properties of the base system, without the need to trust voting process or identified third-parties, or, as we have seen in extreme cases, apply human arbitration to the base layer after the fact.